 Ensures Website Security

 No doubt, SSL certificates ensure complete website security.
 You might have seen a message “this website is not secure.”
 What does this mean?
-Why do users tend to close the browser on seeing such a message?
-Whenever such a message is displayed, you can easily conclude the point that this website is not safe for any data transfer.
+Why do users tend to close the browser on seeing such messages?
+Whenever such a message is displayed, you can easily conclude that this website is not safe for any data transfer.
 Here HTTPS comes into play.
-“S” here stands for secure, which means that website is equipped with an SSL certificate.
+“S” here stands for secure, which means that the website is equipped with an SSL certificate.

-When you offer a safe browsing platform to the user, then Google also pushes your website to rank high in SERPs.
-Therefore, it is recommended to install SSL certification for your website right away to enhance the search ranking on Google.
+When you offer a safe browsing platform to the user, Google also pushes your website to rank high in SERPs.
+Therefore, install SSL certification for your website right away to enhance the search ranking on Google.

 The conversion of an HTTP website to HTTPS is super easy.
 All you need to follow the below-listed steps-